Uttar Pradesh: The Heartland of India

 Sculpture

-- Mathura Sculpture: Ancient Mathura was a major centre of sculpture and idol-making.
+- Mathura Sculpture: Ancient Mathura was a major Centre of sculpture and idol-making.

 - Ayodhya and Mathura were known for unique stone carvings.